The Palimpsest

 The vision and conceptual ingenuity of films like MINORITY REPORT are injected, in this script, into a world as immersive and intricate as in BLADE RUNNER, CHILDREN OF MEN, and DUNE.
 The dystopian future in which Gordon finds himself, tattooed with a mandated encryption code predicting the probabilities of his civil agitation, and relentlessly pursued by agents of the despotic State Machine, is at once both nightmarish and darkly believable, whether it is the cynical repression of research and ideas by U.N. operative Audrey Ajay, quietly stored away in a makeshift library of the rebellion by Charlie and her father, or the “passive euthanasia” to which his mother, Savoy, seems destined to be subjected.
 Woven into the Palimpsest and its rumored counterpart is a sense of both history – dating back to 287 BC – and possibility, in the form of potentially limitless resources and almost omniscient insight into the world.
 As other brilliant scientists are quietly “disappeared,” and Gordon and Charlie race to track his twin sister, Blythe, it is impossible not to get swept up into their journey, building toward a galvanizing climax that seems to pave the way for the next chapter in a whole new franchise.

 THE PALIMPSEST has an evocative premise.
-It is exciting to see an imagined dystopian version of the future; from the flippant military destruction to the neck chips, the script clearly paints the world in which Gordon lives.
+It is exciting to see an imagined dystopian version of the future; from the flippant military destruction to the neck chips, the script clearly, paints the world in which Gordon lives.
 It is also quite interesting that the ideas of Ancient Greece are so central to a script taking place in the distant future.
-Gordon is shown to have glimmers of A BEAUTIFUL MIND, which makes him a fascinating character even if these elements could be dived into further.
+Gordon is shown to have glimmers of A BEAUTIFUL MIND, which makes him a fascinating character.
 The reveal that his mother is alive quickly raises the stakes, and her rescue sequence is one of the most exciting and action-packed of the screenplay.
-The world’s underbelly is also explored in a visual way; from Gordon’s initial escape from the restaurant, Charlie’s secret Library of Rebellion, the brothel Charlie and Gordon hide out at, the seedy establishment they save Blythe from, and the crooked Isaak Lowell hospital, the locations are tension-filled and help paint a clear image of the world the characters are living in.
+The world’s underbelly is also explored in a visual way; from Gordon’s initial escape from the restaurant, Charlie’s secret Library of Rebellion, the brothel Charlie and Gordon hide out in , the seedy establishment they save Blythe from, and the crooked Isaak Lowell hospital, the locations are tension-filled and help paint a clear image of the world the characters are living in.